opea-project/GenAIComps/comps/dataprep/minio/lancedb/langchain/README.md

-# Dataprep Microservice with Milvus
+# Dataprep Microservice with MinIO and Lancedb

 ## 🚀1.
 Start Microservice with Python (Option 1)